Ziyang412/VideoTree/README.md

 ### University of North Carolina at Chapel Hill

-* Introduction: We introduce VideoTree, a query-adaptive and hierarchical framework for long-video understanding with LLMs.
+We introduce VideoTree, a query-adaptive and hierarchical framework for long-video understanding with LLMs.
 Specifically, VideoTree dynamically extracts query-related information from the input video and builds a tree-based video representation for LLM reasoning.

 <img src="./asset/teaser.png" alt="teaser image" width="800"/>